MakerLabsVan/ACM/module/README.md

 When 5 invalid signals in a row are detected, the module ends the stopwatch and returns back to the main loop, where a log is sent to the Flask server.

-Note that there is a period of time between the job end and the start of the next loop when the laser cutter is **locked**.
-This period of time is approximately 5 seconds (calculated by pollInterval * sampleSize) plus the time it takes to send a log, which is about 3 - 4 seconds depending on the network.
+Note that there is a period of time where the log is happening between the job end and the start of the next loop when the laser cutter is **locked**.
+This period of time is approximately 3 - 4 seconds depending on the network.